clojure-expectations/clojure-test/README.md

 You can either use `deftest` from `clojure.test`, or `defexpect` from this library to wrap your tests.

+## Example REPL Session

+What follows is an example REPL session showing some of what this library provides.
+For more detailed documentation, start with [Getting Started](/doc/getting-started.md) and work your way through the sections listed there.

 ```clojure
 (ns my.cool.project-test
   (:require [clojure.spec.alpha :as s]